 Previous reference has been made to cases where multiple brothers have been killed in the Great War.
 It can be almost impossible to identify these cases without reference to the Pension Record Cards.
 In the example below we have the Quinn family from Belfast.

-As can be seen Eliza Mateer made a claim for her four nephews - at least two of whom were brothers.
+As can be seen Eliza Mateer (or Matier) made a claim for her four nephews - at least two of whom were brothers.

 William (2/Royal Inniskilling Fus) was killed on 4 November 1914.
 He is buried at Bailleul Communal Cemetery.